lukechilds/create-test-server/README.md

 Inspired by the `createServer()` helper function in the [Got tests](https://github.com/sindresorhus/got/blob/1f1b6ffb6da13f483ef7f6bd92dd33f022e7de47/test/helpers/server.js).

-A simple interface for creating a preconfigured express instance listening for both HTTP and HTTPS traffic.
+A simple interface for creating a preconfigured Express instance listening for both HTTP and HTTPS traffic.

 Ports are chosen at random for HTTP/HTTPS.
 A self signed certificate is automatically generated, along with an associated CA certificate for you to validate against.